 All my life I've stuffed my pockets with stones, bones, leaves, shells, etc., and have bowls and piles of the stuff all over the house.
-A few years ago, I fell in love with Navajo and Pueblo jewelry, but not being able to afford it, I began making my own things and giving them away.
+Several years ago, I fell in love with Navajo and Pueblo jewelry, but not being able to afford it, I began making my own things and giving them away.
 I've become such an obsessive bead buyer that now I have no choice but to sell my pieces in order to afford more beads!

 - Born on June 26